1160275520/dragon-architect-public/README.txt

 How to build
 ============================================================================

-Requries Windows (64-bit) or Mac OSX, because Unity.
+Requries Windows (64-bit) or Mac OSX.
 64-bit because I was lazy and hard-coded paths to "C:\Program Files (x86)".

 Dependencies:
 - either Visual Studio 2013 or MonoDevelop 5 (aka Xamarin Studio)
-- Unity 5.1
 - python 2.7+ (does NOT work with 3.X)
 - nodejs + npm + gulp